TomasHubelbauer/lyrics/README.md

 ## Notes

+- The application cannot be supported on Windows due to lack of AppleScript (Windows has automations but the Spotify app doesn't have the same commands)
 - The text shadow/opacity ghost remains visible even after changing the text
   - This is some sort of an issue with Electron because it is for the most part fixable by reloading the page (vast majority of reloads clear the shadow)